Hiking in Cinque Terre

 Duration: 1h

-Hiking fee: no
+Hiking fee: No

-This trail between Manarola and Riomaggiore is an alternative to Via dell'Amore and can be done in either direction.
+Recommended direction: This trail between Manarola and Riomaggiore is an alternative to Via dell'Amore and can be done in either direction.
 The Cinque Terre Card is not required for this trail.
 Very good physical condition is required!

 The villages of Riomaggiore and Manarola are very close to one another but have a very steep mountain separating them.
 Half an hour challenging climb due to the number of steep stairs up over the ridge, through a metal gate as you pass across the high point then drop through terraced small-plot grape fields into beautiful town for refreshments.
 The trail offers panoramic sea views.